 We seek partnerships with like-minded individuals and organizations to increase our impact and expand our reach.

-The TSA responds to immediate issues through actions that may include hosting forums to engage conversation, letter-writing, publicity, lobbying, and participation in public meetings.
+The TSA responds to immediate issues through actions that may include hosting forums to engage conversation, letter-writing, publicity, advocacy, and participation in public meetings.